Around Here: Rooting for Brady, Bucs

 Go Bucs.

-Jim Green is Interim Editor for The Enterprise.
+Jim Green is Interim Editor for The Enterprise and Sports Editor of The Standard.
 He can be reached at jgreen@ncweeklies.com.